matteocargnelutti/netlify-functions-session-cookie/README.md

 ## API

 ### withSession(handler: AsyncFunction)
-Takes a [synchronous Netlify Function handler](https://docs.netlify.com/functions/build-with-javascript/#synchronous-function-format) as an argument and returns it wrapped with [`sessionWrapper()`](https://github.com/matteocargnelutti/netlify-functions-session-cookie/blob/main/index.js#:~:text=function%20sessionWrapper).
+Takes a [synchronous Netlify Function handler](https://docs.netlify.com/functions/build-with-javascript/#synchronous-function-format) as an argument and returns it wrapped with [`sessionWrapper()`](https://github.com/matteocargnelutti/netlify-functions-session-cookie/blob/main/index.js#:~:text=function%20sessionWrapper), which handles the session cookie in and out.

 See [_"Concept and Usage"_](#concept-and-usage) for more information.